FAQ

 Source: gov.uk — hazard perception test

-Where can I get official practice clips for free?
+Where can I get free hazard perception practice clips?

 GOV.UK offers 3 free practice clips that demonstrate how the test works.
 They are not the real test clips and do not appear in your test, but they are enough to learn the click mechanic and timing.